dekucheng/AMCL_WAKE_UP/README.md

   <img src = "files/eq2.png">
 </p>

-If the expectation above is less than **e**, which means by the time after **N** iterations, the particles of at least one state cluster are dying out.
+Where **k** denotes the number of state clusters.
+If the expectation above is less than **e** after **N** iterations, we assume the particles of at least one state cluster are dropped out.

-The calculated belief(posterior) above is under ideal condition, in practice AMCL uses large number of particles to approximate the probability distribution of states.
+The calculated belief (posterior) above is under ideal condition, in practice AMCL uses large number of particles to approximate the probability distribution of states.
 In this case, the belief of each state cluster can be viewed as a bin of a **multinomial distribution**.
 From [KLD-Sampling](https://papers.nips.cc/paper/1998-kld-sampling-adaptive-particle-filters.pdf) we know:

 <p align = "left">
   <img src = "files/eq3.png">